xtuml/bridgepoint/doc-bridgepoint/notes/5005_range/5005_range_ant.md

 4.5 The ability to establish ranges shall be supplied by the editor user interface.
 4.6 Range constraints shall be analyzed in a note for Verifer.
-4.7 Range constraints shall be analyzed in a note MC-3020.
+4.7 Range constraints shall be analyzed in a note for MC-3020.

 ### 5. Analysis